 Lastly, businesses that sell physical goods need shipping and fulfillment apps.
 These apps help businesses manage shipping rates and delivery processes, print shipping labels, track orders, and show real-time shipping rates.
 These apps can save time and money for businesses and make the customer experience better.

-Tip #4: Create High-Quality Product Images and Videos:
+Shopify Checklist #4: Create High-Quality Product Images and Videos:

 When you set up a Shopify store, it’s important to make high-quality images and videos of your products.
 Why?
 Because these images are the first things people will see when they click into your store, they have a big impact on whether or not they buy something.